PDAL/PDAL/doc/stages/filters.hag_dem.rst

 filters.hag_dem
 ===============================================================================

- loads a GDAL readable raster
- specifying the DEM to calculate ``HeightAboveGround`` from.
-The ``Z`` value of each point is compared against the value at the corresponding X,Y point in the DEM raster.

- If `respect_ground_classification`_ is set, any points classified as ground will have their ``HeightAboveGround`` value set to 0 regardless of the raster.

- Any points that do not have a corresponding value in the raster DEM will not have a ``HeightAboveGround`` value set.

 The **Height Above Ground (HAG) Digital Elevation Model (DEM) filter** loads a GDAL-readable raster image specifying the DEM.
 The ``Z`` value of each point in the input is compared against the value at the corresponding X,Y location